-- a summary of the public space's current use, including layout, the use and nature of the surrounding area including buildings and public highways, and the nature of any vehicular access to the area including by members of the public; - a summary of the project being undertaken, including any changes to current use, layout, nature of the surrounding area, and vehicular access to members of the public; - 3. details of any protection measures already in place; - 4. documentation relating to: - a. the identification of any change in those assets that will need to be protected or the level of protection required, including identification of those that are deemed critical: - b. security risk assessment and mitigation. - 5. where digital engineering techniques are going to be used in the area's modification or improvement, information security risk assessment and mitigation documentation: - the policies and processes in place for identifying, and responding to, security breaches and incidents, including near misses; and - the policies and processes in place for monitoring, auditing, reviewing and updating security risk management processes.
+- a summary of the built asset's current use, including layout, occupation, utilisation and accessibility to members of the public; - a summary of the project being undertaken, including any changes to current use, layout, occupation, utilisation, or accessibility to members of the public; - details of any protection measures already in place, whether personnel, physical or cyber; - 4. documentation relating to: - a. the identification of any change in those assets that will need to be protected or the level of protection required, including identification of those that are deemed critical: - b. security risk assessment and mitigation; and - c. identification of information already in the public domain; - where digital engineering techniques are going to be used in the built asset's modification or improvement, information security risk assessment and mitigation documentation; - the policies and processes in place for identifying, and responding to, security breaches and incidents, including near misses; and - the policies and processes in place for monitoring, auditing, reviewing and updating security risk management processes.